 Located 23 kilometers southeast of Cusco, these ruins are not particularly popular with travelers who want to visit some of the more famous ruins in the Sacred Valley area.
 Despite its location off the beaten tourist track, this sprawling temple complex is one of the finest examples of Inca masonry.

-Some might say that it is equal to the more famous ruins of Pisac, Ollantaytambo, and Chinchero.
+Some might say that it equals the more famous ruins of Pisac, Ollantaytambo, and Chinchero.
 The temple includes well-preserved agricultural terraces, baths, irrigation canals, and aqueducts that emphasize the skillful construction technique of the Incas.
 What can reach the ruins via a steep hour-long climb on a beautiful trail or dirt road by car?
-If you’re feeling exceptionally agile, you can visit the ruins about 2 hours above Tipon.
-Note: it is practically impossible to see the Inca ruins during the rainy season: 23 kilometers (14 miles) southeast of Cusco
+If you feel exceptionally agile, you can visit the ruins about 2 hours above Tipon.
+Note: It is practically impossible to see the Inca ruins during the rainy season.
+23 kilometers (14 miles) southeast of Cusco

-Of the many attractions in Cusco, this one should be at the top of your list.
-Once home to nearly 4,000 of the Empire’s highest-ranking priests and their attendants, Qoricancha was an extraordinary display of Inca stonework and wealth.
-Dedicated to the worship of the sun, the Temple of the Sun was the major astronomical observatory of the Incas.
-The complex also included smaller temples and shrines dedicated to worshiping fewer essential deities of the moon, Venus, thunder, lightning, and rainbows.
+Of the many attractions in Cusco, this one should be on your list.
+Once home to nearly 4,000 of the Empire’s highest-ranking priests and attendants, Qoricancha was an extraordinary display of Inca stonework and wealth.
+Dedicated to worshipping the sun, the Temple of the Sun was the major astronomical observatory of the Incas.
+The complex also included smaller temples and shrines devoted to worshiping fewer essential deities: the moon, Venus, thunder, lightning, and rainbows.
 The light enters a strategically placed niche during the summer, where only the Inca Cacique can sit.

 The Qoricancha was granted to Juan Pizarro, Francisco’s younger brother, who bequeathed it to the Dominicans after being wounded during the siege of Sacsayhuaman.
 Eventually, the carefully constructed stones of the temple were used as the foundation for the Santo Domingo Convent, a Baroque church built in the 17th century.

-Today, the site of Qoricancha and Santo Domingo is a magnificent testimony to the cultural collision that occurred when the Spanish descended on the Inca Empire.
+Today, the sites of Qoricancha and Santo Domingo are magnificent testimony to the cultural collision that occurred when the Spanish descended on the Inca Empire.
 Recent excavations have uncovered five chambers that once belonged to the temple and some of the most delicate stonework visible in Cusco.
 The six-meter curved wall below the west end of the church, which withstood repeated earthquakes, is perhaps the best example of this site’s Inca stonework.